Date of Degree

 Copyright 2009 Mahmut Ilerisoy

 Ilerisoy, Mahmut.
-"Hedging out the mark-to market volatility for structured credit portfolios." thesis, University of Iowa, 2009.
+"Hedging out the mark-to market volatility for structured credit portfolios."
+MS (Master of Science) thesis, University of Iowa, 2009.